 Update: I had quite a few people contact me about Gold IRA’s so I’ve now written a lot more about them and explained how I went about setting up my own one.
 You will find the information here.

 Price of Gold

 2012 recorded the twelfth year in a row that the price of gold increased.
 During that time it rose in a jagged line rather than a straight one, but nevertheless the overall trend has been strongly up.
-2013 has seen a pull back in the price (‘taking a breather’ as the traders refer to it) and many people are viewing this as buying opportunity.
+2013 saw a pull back in the price (‘taking a breather’ as the traders refer to it) and many people have been viewing this since as a buying opportunity.

 Historically it has always been the case that when other forms of investment are falling due to economic stability gold typically goes in the other direction and climbs in value.

 Don’t be fooled by what the Government might be telling you about the economic crisis being over.
 The situation in some European counties is still on a knife edge, the Euro is far from stable and the US National Debt is out of control.

 By investing in gold you are investing in long term stability.
 Gold acts as hedge against rising inflation and the declining values of paper currencies.
 Unlike paper currency which reflects the value of the government and the economy gold is valuable in itself.